openvinotoolkit/openvino.genai/src/docs/BUILD.md

     cmake --build ./build/ --config Release --target package -j cmake --install ./build/ --config Release --prefix ov
     ```

+> **NOTE**: There is a known Python API issue with `ov::Tensor`.
+The issue is reproduced when building OpenVINO GenAI from sources while using OpenVINO from archives.
+Using `ov::Tensor` with OpenVINO GenAI will fail on Windows and Linux Systems.
+Possible errors: `TypeError: generate(): incompatible function arguments.`, `TypeError: __init__(): incompatible constructor arguments.`, `TypeError: Unregistered type : ov::Tensor`.
+The preferred approach is to build both OpenVINO and OpenVINO GenAI from sources using the same build environment.
+Or to install OpenVINO GenAI from [distribution channels](https://docs.openvino.ai/2024/get-started/install-openvino.html).

 ## Build for macOS Systems